finos/exodus/README.md

 ## Contributing

-No contributions can be accepted.
-Request changes and they will be dealt with in order of priority.
+We welcome contributions in form of request changes, that can be submitted via [GitHub issues](https://github.com/finos/exodus/issues).

 ## License